 To help prevent hemorrhoids, avoid constipation and having to strain by getting enough fiber in your diet and drinking plenty of water.
 Stool softeners are also an option.

-To reduce itching, PubMed Health suggests using cotton swabs to apply witch hazel to hemorrhoids.
-Also, don't scratch, and do use wet wipes instead of toilet tissue with perfumes or colors.
+To reduce itching, you can use cotton swabs or pads to apply witch hazel to hemorrhoids.
+Also, don't scratch, and do use unscented wet wipes instead of toilet tissue with perfumes or colors.

-For hemorrhoids, the Essential Oils Desk Reference suggests this blend of essential oils for hemorrhoids:
+The Essential Oils Desk Reference suggests this blend of essential oils for hemorrhoids:

-Apply 3-5 drops as needed.
-It may sting a little; if it stings too much, add more carrier oil to the blend.
+Apply 3 to 5 drops as needed.
+It may sting a little — if it stings too much, add more carrier oil to the blend.